OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 OT standing in classroom

 The lab portion of the program is facilitated at our learning site in Texas.
 St. Kate’s occupational therapy assistant to occupational therapy bridge program accepts applicants from across the U.S., but we require students to attend labs at the Texas location a few times throughout the program to practice applying concepts and skills learned in the online coursework.
-There might also be minimal synchronous online lab times scheduled throughout the semester.
+There might also be minimal synchronous online course times scheduled throughout the program.

 Fieldwork